radioactivetobi/devsecops/NodeJS-App-Devesecops-Pipeline.md

-# Introduction
+#
-A simple jenkins pipleine script to run; Secrets Scan, SAST, SCA and Dependency Checks against a Vulerable NodeJS application.
+A simple jenkins pipleine script to run; Secrets scan, SAST, SCA and Dependency checks against a vulnerable NodeJS application.
 Copy the script and save it into a Jenkinsfile in the root directory of a git repo.

 ````bash
 pipeline {